foobar167/junkyard/manual_image_annotation2/readme.md

 rectangle images from the bigger image.

-All parameters are saved in configuration INI files which is in the "Temp" directory.
+All parameters are saved in configuration INI files which is in the "temp" directory.

-The output of the program is the set of rectangular images in the "Temp" directory.
+The output of the program is the set of rectangular images in the "temp" directory.

 To start Manual Image Annotation with rectangles:
 ```shell